United States military buildup in the Caribbean during Operation Southern Spear: Declaration of armed conflict

-According to a visual investigation report by The New York Times, satellite imagery and other data revealed the US began operating aircraft out of El Salvador in mid-October; the three aircraft identified included the Air Force's AC-130J Ghostrider, which is "designed to destroy targets on the ground or at sea using missiles or barrages from its cannons and machine guns" along with a P8–A Poseidon operated by the Navy, and a C-40 Clipper, about which little is known.
-The report stated that "the deployment ... is likely to be the first time a foreign country has hosted US planes that may be involved in military strikes in the region".
-According to The War Zone, the P-8 is the "most advanced maritime patrol aircraft in the world and is specifically capable of collecting multiple types of intelligence to find small targets in vast bodies of water".
+According to a visual investigation report by The New York Times, satellite imagery and other data revealed the US began operating aircraft out of El Salvador in mid-October.

 Reuters reported in November that the US military began construction to renovate Roosevelt Roads, a naval base in Puerto Rico that was abandoned in 2004.
 Upgrades include taxiway improvements that "would enable use by fighter jets as well as cargo planes", according to analysts.
-Changes were also observed at Rafael Hernandez Airport in Puerto Rico and Henry E. Rohlsen Airport, a civilian airport on the nearby island of St. Croix.
+Changes were also observed at Rafael Hernandez Airport in Puerto Rico and Henry E. Rohlsen Airport, a civilian airport on the nearby island of St. Croix in the United States Virgin Islands.

 End of diplomatic effort

+Prior to the US naval deployment, Richard Grenell, Trump's special envoy to Venezuela, had been working towards a deal with Maduro's administration.
+After extended talks, Maduro's aides had reportedly offered American companies preference in contracts and access to all oil and gold ventures within the country, and to sharply reduce export ties with China, Iran, and Russia.
+Maduro knew that "loosening those alliances was an inevitable price for avoiding American military intervention", a source told The New York Times.
+Some concessions were made as talks continued; in May 2025, Venezuela agreed to release Joseph St. Clair, a US Air Force veteran who had been "wrongfully detained" by Venezuelan security forces, according to the US State Department.
+Chevron's license to operate in Venezuela under US sanctions, revoked by Trump in February, was reinstated in July 2025.
+Preliminary efforts to allow Shell to restart work in Venezuela also began.
+Rubio strongly opposed Grenell's "resource diplomacy" approach, stating that "Chevron's continued operations in Venezuela legitimize and enable Maduro's grip on power".

-On 6 October, Trump directed special envoy Richard Grenell to shut down all diplomatic talks with Venezuela amid growing tensions and frustrations with Venezuelan political dialogue.
-Since at least April 2025, Qatar had acted as a political go between, attempting to maintain communications between the two nations through back channel diplomacy.
+On 6 October, Trump directed Grenell to shut down all diplomatic talks with Venezuela amid growing tensions and frustrations with Venezuelan political dialogue.
+Since at least April 2025, Qatar had acted as a political go-between, attempting to maintain communications between the two nations through back-channel diplomacy.

-Sources told the Miami Herald that Qatar, which "has close ties to the Venezuelan government", had "played a key role as intermediary" between Maduro officials and siblings, Delcy and Jorge Rodríguez, in promoting Delcy and the unrelated Miguel Rodríguez Torres to lead a transition as "a 'more acceptable' alternative to Nicolás Maduro's regime", with the aim of "preserving political stability without dismantling the ruling apparatus".
+Sources told the Miami Herald that Qatar, which "has close ties to the Venezuelan government", had "played a key role as intermediary" between Maduro officials and siblings Delcy and Jorge Rodríguez in promoting Delcy and the unrelated Miguel Rodríguez Torres to lead a transition as "a 'more acceptable' alternative to Nicolás Maduro's regime", with the aim of "preserving political stability without dismantling the ruling apparatus".
 The Associated Press confirmed the report, and stated that an anonymous official said the proposal was that Maduro be replaced by Delcy through the end of his term in 2031; the AP reported that Washington "rejected the proposal because it continues to question the legitimacy of Maduro's rule".
-Maduro and Delcy Rodriguez labeled the information as fake news.
-Delcy Rodríguez said the report was part of a psychological warfare operation.
+Maduro and Delcy Rodríguez labeled the information as fake news, with the latter saying the report was part of a psychological warfare operation.